Tsifu/ImportCSV/README.md

 # Import CSV and Export to CSV and XLS

 A live demonstration on importing CSV file to create entries in a Ruby on Rails + React application.
-In addition, the demo exhibits exporting current data in csv or xls format.
+In addition, the demo exhibits exporting current data in .csv or .xls format.

 ## Implementation